 The Intertestamental Period – Where Do We Get Our Knowledge?

-Knowledge is very important in all fields, but derives from different sources.
+Knowledge is important in all fields, but it derives from different sources.
 One can know science by observation and experimentation since physical phenomena are perceivable by the senses and repeatable.
-Historical events, however, are not repeatable and so persons of later eras must rely on written records and on artifacts from earlier eras if they wish to understand them.
-The best understanding usually comes from a combination of sources.
+Historical events, however, are not repeatable, and so persons of later eras must rely on written records and on artifacts from earlier eras if they wish to understand them.
+The best understanding usually comes from a combination of sources.[1]

 Continue reading “The Intertestamental Period – Where Do We Get Our Knowledge?”